TheCaliforniaCoder/Tic-Tac-Toe/README.md

 Going forward, I'll structure my time more efficiently by spending more time on the core functionality as opposed to honing in on the details.
 I'll test as I go more often and get feedback as I progress!

-As for the game, I’d like to adjust the layout and maybe even add audio for a better user experience!
+As for the game, I’d like to adjust the layout to have the ‘start game’ button appear above the fold for smaller screens and maybe even add audio for a better user experience.